MT as a walled garden

 The productization of MT

-Over the last ten years machine translation has gone from a rules-based to a data- based problem.
+Over the last ten years machine translation has gone from a rules-based to a data-based problem.
 Generic SMT until a few years ago produced humorous results that were mocked by the localization industry.
 Customized SMT performed much better and thus it was adopted to improve enterprise translation quality, tone, and style while reducing costs and timelines.
-And now NMT’s smaller data requirements and ability to improve colloquial translation and fluency is really making inroads in content with short half-lifes.
-But there is a problem: NMT lacks an exchange format for the training process.
+Now NMT’s smaller data requirements and ability to improve colloquial translation and fluency are really making inroads in content with short half-lives.
+However, there is a problem: NMT lacks an exchange format for the training process.
 Most enterprise organizations do not think about MT training processes, because they buy the translations currently provided by translation agencies as post-edited content.
 But as NMT becomes more prevalent more enterprise organizations will either hire machine learning scientists or demand that they can easily move their process to a new vendor.

 NMT tools are not the same